kurianbenoy/myblog/posts/2019/2019-09-29-projectreview.md

 ---
+aliases:
+- /Image classifier/Medium/2019/09/29/projectreview
+author: Kurian Benoy
+categories:
+- Image classifier
+- Medium
+date: '2019-09-29'
 title: Pinch of old project
-author: Kurian Benoy
-tags: ['Image classifier', 'Medium']

 ---

 So our projects aim was to create an app which was to: